On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Preliminaries

 \subsection{Special termination}

-Recall the following result known as special termination \cite[Theorem 4.2.1]{fujino05}. \begin{theorem} Assume that the log minimal model program for $\Q$-factorial dlt pairs holds in dimension $\leq n-1$.
-Let $X$ be a normal $\Q$-factorial $n$-fold, let $B$ an effective $\mathbb R$-divisor such that $(X,B)$ is dlt, and let be a sequence of $(K_X+B)$-flips.
-Then after finitely many steps, the flipping loci are disjoint from $\lfloor B_i \rfloor$. \end{theorem} Since the minimal model program for surfaces is known in full generality, the above result implies special termination for threefolds and in some special cases for fourfolds over $F$-finite fields of characteristic $p>0$.
+In this section $X$ is a normal variety defined over a field $k$ of characteristic $p>0$ or a DVR $R$ of characteristic $(0,p)$ for $p>0$.
+Recall the following result known as special termination \cite[Theorem 4.2.1]{fujino05}. \begin{theorem} Assume that the log minimal model program for $\Q$-factorial dlt pairs holds in dimension $\leq n-1$ (including the termination of all flips).
+Let $X$ be a normal $\Q$-factorial $n$-dimensional variety, let $B$ be an effective $\mathbb R$-divisor such that $(X,B)$ is dlt, and let be a sequence of $(K_X+B)$-flips.
+Then after finitely many steps, the flipping loci are disjoint from $\lfloor B_i \rfloor$. \end{theorem} Since the minimal model program for surfaces is known in full generality, the above result implies special termination for threefolds and in some special cases for fourfolds over perfect $F$-finite fields of characteristic $p>0$.
 Note that it is not true that in positive characteristic log canonical centres are normal.
-However, by Lemma \ref{l-dltad}, we know that if $W^\nu\to W$ is the normalisation of a log canonical centre of a dlt pair $(X,B)$, then the induced pair $K_{W^\nu}+B_{W^\nu}=(K_X+B)|_{W^\nu}$ is also dlt, its log canonical centres are in bijection with the log canonical centres of $(X,B)$ contained in $W$, and the coefficients of $B_{W^\nu}$ are the same as those given by the usual adjunction in characteristic 0. \begin{theorem} The statement of Theorem \ref{t-specialter} holds in dimension three over all {F-finite} fields $k$ of characteristic $p>5$.
-In fact, given a projective log canonical $\Q$-factorial pair $(X,B)$ over $k$ and a sequence of $(K_X+B)$-flips and divisorial contractions the flipping loci are disjoint from the log canonical locus $\mathrm{LCS}(X,B)$ after finitely many steps. \end{theorem} \begin{proof} The three dimensional case of Theorem \ref{t-specialter} is an immediate consequence of the proof of \cite[Theorem 4.2.1]{fujino05}.
+However, by Lemma \ref{l-dltad}, we know that if $W^\nu\to W$ is the normalisation of a log canonical centre of a dlt pair $(X,B)$, then the induced pair $K_{W^\nu}+B_{W^\nu}=(K_X+B)|_{W^\nu}$ is also dlt, its log canonical centres are in bijection with the log canonical centres of $(X,B)$ contained in $W$, and the coefficients of $B_{W^\nu}$ are the same as those given by the usual adjunction in characteristic 0. \begin{theorem} The statement of Theorem \ref{t-specialter} holds in dimension three over all {F-finite} fields $k$ of characteristic $p>5$ or DVRs $R$ of characteristic $(0,p)$ for $p>5$.